PHP-Unicode CLDR Toolkit

 In case you can't use composer (or even if you don't know it), you can manually add Punic to your project and use it.
 Simply download the latest version from the Punic releases page.

-Extract the zip archive somewhere accessible by your project and make sure you include the punic.php found in the zip.
+Extract the zip archive somewhere accessible by your project and make sure you include the punic.php

 As Punic is written using PSR-4, it's highly recommended to use composer to use it.
-Begin by editing your project's composer.json to require punic/punic.
+Begin by editing your project's composer.json

-"punic/punic": "3.*"
+"require": { "punic/punic": "3.*" }

-Next, go to your favourite terminal and run composer update.
+Next, go to your favourite terminal and run composer update

 That's all it takes, you're ready to go!
 Have a look at the example on the right to see how a basic call to punic can look like.